Yoctol/bottender/examples/telegram-hello-world/README.md

 ## Set webhook

-While the server running, you can run following command with global `bottender` to set up the webhook with the webhook url you get from running `npm run dev`:
+While the server running, you can run following command with `bottender` to set up the webhook with the webhook url you get from running `npm run dev`:

 ```
-bottender telegram webhook set -w <YOUR_WEBHOOK_URL>
+npx bottender telegram webhook set -w <YOUR_WEBHOOK_URL>
 ```

 > Note: You must put `accessToken` into `bottender.config.js` before running this command.